 The following administrative procedures have been adapted from the Archdiocesan Guidelines for Major Building and Construction Projects for use on small-deferred maintenance or capital improvement projects (under $250,000).
 For projects over $250,000, contact PCS to discuss next steps.

-Any contract or proposal for services over $25,000 must be signed by (CCAS).
+Any contract or proposal for services over $25,000 must be signed by (CCAS – legal owner ).
 Also, contracts below $25,000 CANNOT be signed ONLY by the parish if they involve any of the following:

 The contract is for work requiring a permit, i.e., building, electrical, etc.;